Skip to main content

 • Don’t squeeze your Highlights into leftover pockets of time.
 Instead, block your calendar in advance.
 Indicate “Do Not Schedule” in your time blocks so others know that you’re occupied.
 Respect these appointments with yourself and turn down other requests during the same time.
 Start with 1-2 hours a day and adjust from there.

-In our full Make Time summary, you can learn a host of other tactics including the Burner List, Might-Do List, bull-dozing your calendar, etc.
+In our complete Make Time summary, you can learn a host of other tactics including the Burner List, Might-Do List, bull-dozing your calendar, etc.

 2. LASER: Remove distractions and be laser-focused